peachkoder/sibs/README.md

 - Write a log file with: orders completed, stock movements, email sent and errors.
 ## Documentation

+### Introduction
+The system relates orders to inventory movements.
+When entering the order, the system looks for stock movements that have the same item as the order.

+If the stock movement has a smaller quantity than the order, this stock movement is blocked and becomes part of the order.
+Blocked stock movements can no longer be part of other orders.

+If the stock movement has a quantity greater than the order, then it is divided, generating a new stock movement with the same quantity as the order.
+This new stock movement is blocked and becomes part of the order.
+The original movement is free to be part of other orders, but with less quantity available.

+When a stock movement is entered, the system looks for incomplete orders.
+The behavior follows the same way described above.

+#### Persistence
+The persistence layer is composed of JPA repositories and entities managed by Hibernate.
+Some data is pre-entered on system loading to make testing easier.

+#### Logging
+The system uses Aspect Oriented Programming (AOP) to analyze and record the behavior of methods in controllers, services and repositories.
+As well as the errors produced in the system.
+A log file (sibs.log) is created that contains all the important events referring to the analyzed methods.
+User can download log file from endpoint **/api/v1/admin/log**

 ### API Reference
 The API has been divided in 4 RestControllers.